apache/celix/documents/cmake_commands/readme.md

 ## add_celix_docker
-Adds a docker target dir, containing a all the required executables, libraries and filesystem needed to run a Apache Celix framework in a docker container.
+Adds a docker target dir, containing a all the required executables, libraries, filesystem files and selected bundles needed to run a Apache Celix framework in a docker container.
-Also includes the selected bundles.

 The add_celix_docker target is a executable target and can be used to link libraries which are needed in the docker image.